 During the placement, you can support your student's development by giving constructive and supportive development feedback.
-You will assess your student's competence throughout the placement.
-This will help your student to understand and get structured feedback on their level of competence and how this can be improved.
-Details on the Competency Assessment can be found on page 18.
+You will assess your student's competency throughout the placement.
+This will help the student to understand and get structured feedback on their level of competence and how this can be improved.
+Details on the Competency Assessment are found on page 18.